Lua Swap Price Down 6.8% Over Last 7 Days (LUA)

-Lua Swap (CURRENCY:LUA) traded 2.6% higher against the U.S. dollar during the 24-hour period ending at 7:00 AM Eastern on July 16th.
-One Lua Swap coin can now be bought for about $0.0626 or 0.00000158 BTC on cryptocurrency exchanges.
-Over the last week, Lua Swap has traded 6.8% lower against the U.S. dollar.
-Lua Swap has a market cap of $5.20 million and $32,385.00 worth of Lua Swap was traded on exchanges in the last day.
+Lua Swap (CURRENCY:LUA) traded 2.6% higher against the US dollar during the 1 day period ending at 19:00 PM E.T. on July 17th.
+Lua Swap has a market cap of $5.20 million and $32,385.00 worth of Lua Swap was traded on exchanges in the last 24 hours.
+Over the last seven days, Lua Swap has traded down 6.8% against the US dollar.
+One Lua Swap coin can currently be purchased for about $0.0626 or 0.00000158 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.